-Or 3.1.3.3 The donor animals were subjected to tests for BT, such as a virus isolation test or a polymerase chain reaction (PCR) test, on blood samples taken on the day(s) of embryo collection for this consignment, with negative results.

-Test used: Date(s) of sample collection:....

-(Delete as appropriate)

-3.2 For Q fever Between 10 and 30 days after the final embryo collection, the donor females were tested with negative results for Q fever using the complement fixation test (CFT) (negative being no fixation of complement at a dilution of 1:10 or higher) or the ELISA

-Test used: Date of sample collection:

-3.3 All testing was conducted at a laboratory approved by AQIS to conduct export testing, and laboratory results for tests specified in this certificate are attached.
+Or 3.1.2.3 The donor animals were subjected to tests for BT, such as a virus isolation test or a PCR test on blood samples collected at commencement and conclusion of, and at least every 7 days (for virus isolation test) or at least every 28 days (for PCR test) during, semen collection for this consignment, with negative results. ole collection: Or 3.1.3 Whe en importing g from BT virus infected zones (as defined by the OIE Code): Either 3.1.3.1 The donor animals were protected from Culicoides attack for at least the 100 days prior to commencement of, and during, semen collection; Or 3.1.3.2 The donor animals were subjected to serological tests to detect antibodies to BT, such as the competitive ELISA or AGID test, between 28 days and 60 days after the final collection for this consignment, with negative results; Or 3.1.3.3 The donor animals were subjected to tests for BT, such as a virus isolation test or PCR test on blood samples collected at commencement and conclusion of, and at least every 7 days (for virus isolation test) or at least every 28 days (for PCR test) during, semen collection for this consignment, with negative results.
+Test used: Date e(s) or samp ole collection: (Delete as appropriate) For Q Fever: Between 10 and 30 days after final collection of semen for export to New Zealand, the donor animals were tested with negative results for Q fever using the complement fixation test (CFT) (negative being no fixation of complement at a dilution of 1:10 or higher) or the ELISA.
+Test Date used: of sample of collection: All testing was conducted at a laboratory approved by AQIS to conduct export testing and laboratory results for tests specified in this certificate are attached.

+AGID test, between 28 and 60 days after the final collection

+for this consignment, with negative results;
-4 Storage and transport

-- 4.1 All straws are clearly marked with the identification of the donor animals and the date(s) of collection.
-If a code is used for this information, its decipher must accompany the consignment. - 4.2 The embryos were only stored with other embryos or semen that were eligible for export to New Zealand.
-The containers were held in an approved storage place under the supervision of AQIS until export. - 4.3 The embryos were placed in new or sterilised transport containers filled with fresh (previously unused) liquid nitrogen.

-Method of sterilisation (if applicable): Date of sterilisation (if applicable):

-4.4 Prior to export, the container in which the embryos are to be transported was sealed by either the embryo collection team veterinarian or an Official Veterinarian using seals bearing the marks:
+4 Storage and transport 4.1 All straws are clearly marked with the identification of the donor animal and the date of collection.
+If a code is used for this information, its decipher must accompany the consignment.
+4.2 The semen was stored only with other semen or embryos that were eligible for export to New Zealand.
+The containers were held in an approved storage place under the supervision of AQIS until export.
+4.3 The semen was placed in new or sterilised transport containers filled with fresh (previously unused) liquid nitrogen.
+Method of sterilisation (if applicable): Date of sterilisation (if applicable): 4.4 Prior to export, the container in which the semen is to be transported was sealed by either the semen collection centre veterinarian or an Official Veterinarian, using seals bearing the marks: Sign ature of Official Veterinarian Official stamp and date e and address of office: